opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     <img src="{{site.url}}{{site.baseurl}}/images/Security/alert_notify.png" alt="Notification settings for the alert" width="45%">

     * Assign a level of severity for the alert to give the recipient an indication of its urgency.
-    * Select a channel for the notification.
+    * Select a channel for the notification from the **Select channel to notify** dropdown list.
 Examples include Slack, Chime, or email.
-Select the  **Manage channels** link to the right of the field to link the notification to a preferred channel.
+To create a new channel, select the  **Manage channels** link to the right of the field.
+The **Channels** page for Notifications opens in a new tab where you can edit and create new channels.
+For more information about notifications, see the [Notifications]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/) documentation.
-    * Select the **Show notify message** label to expand message preferences.
-You can add a subject for the message and a note to inform recipients of the nature of the message.
+    * Select the **Show notify message** arrow to expand message preferences.
+The message subject and message body are populated with details about the current alert configuration.
+You can edit these text fields to customize the message.
+    * Select **Add another alert trigger** to configure an additional alert.

 1. After configuring the conditions in the preceding fields, select **Next** in the lower-right corner of the screen.
 The **Review and create** page opens.